 Charles "Pretty Boy" Floyd was known for his constant run-ins with police and violent bank robberies.
-Floyd was arrested for a payroll robbery in the mid-1920s and went on to rob numerous banks after his release.
+Floyd was arrested for a payroll robbery in the late 1920s and went on to rob numerous banks after his release.
 He was often viewed favorably by Oklahoma locals, who called him "the Robin Hood of the Cookson Hills."
 After being accused of taking part in the Kansas City Massacre, Floyd was gunned down and killed by FBI agents in 1934.

 Charles "Pretty Boy" Arthur Floyd was born in Adairsville, Georgia, on February 3, 1904, one of many children.
 His family soon after moved to Oklahoma, where they owned a farm and were extremely poor.

 Floyd would come to earn the nickname "Choc" due to his appreciation of Choctaw beer.
 He turned to crime to escape the poverty of the Depression era, which hit farmers in the "Dust Bowl" especially hard.

 At 20 years old, Floyd married Ruby Hardgraves; they had a son, Charles Dempsey "Jack" Floyd, who was born while Floyd was serving a four-year prison sentence for a robbing a Kroger store payroll delivery in St. Louis, Missouri.
 Hardgraves divorced Floyd during the latter part of his imprisonment, though the two would rekindle their relationship in the early 1930s.
 After serving time, Floyd also received another nickname, "Pretty Boy," from a girlfriend at a Kansas City boardinghouse, though he came to hate the moniker.

 Upon his release, Floyd was thought to have killed a man who was accused, but acquitted, of killing his father.
 He became a hired gun for bootleggers along stretches of the Ohio River.